CQCL/ethz-hackathon22/README.md

 from the `pytket` documentation to read more on executing circuits using quantum computers and simulators.

+## Benchmarking
+For the duration of this hackathon, we provide a toolkit that you can use for benchmarking your work, along with a database of over 200 circuits.
+It can be found in the `benchmarking` folder.
+This tool is internal to Quantinuum, please DO NOT SHARE outside this hackathon and delete it at the end of the weekend.

 ## What next?
 This was a first glimpse of the workflow from the design of a quantum circuit to its execution.